andresdavidsv/andresdavidsv/README.md

 - 🌱 I’m currently learning about Swift, Python, DevOps, Machine Learning and Intelligence Artificial
 - 👯 I’m looking to collaborate on social applications web development
 - 🤔 I’m looking for help with managing roles, permissions and access policies
-- 💬 Ask me about Laravel, JavaScript and Python
+- 💬 Ask me about JavaScript
 - 📫 How to reach me:
   You can contact me on all social media as @andresdavidsv or You can send me an email to soy@andresdavidsv.com
 - ⚡ Fun fact: I am a runner.
 I love this hobby.